windbench/WEMEP/windconditions/windconditions.rst

 The mind map breaks down the full complexity of atmospheric models into three scales:

 1. **Global**: drives wind climate variability from seasons to decades at horizontal scales of tens of kilometers.
 Global reanalyses are typically used to characterize this variability and serve as input boundary condtions for mesoscale models.
 2. **Mesoscale**: drives weather processes at regional level down to scales of the order of 1 km.
-Relevant mesoscale phenomena include: horizontal wind speed gradients due large-scale topography, land-sea transitions and farm-farm effect, low-level jets during stable conditions, etc. Outputs from mesoscale models provide forcing for microscale models in the form of virtual masts, generalized wind climates, lateral boundary conditions or volumetric forzes (tendencies).
+Relevant mesoscale phenomena include: horizontal wind speed (gross AEP) gradients due large-scale topography, land-sea transitions and farm-farm (external wake) effect, low-level jets producing large wind shear during stable conditions, etc. Mesoscale models provide forcing for microscale models in the form of virtual masts, generalized wind climates, lateral boundary conditions or volumetric forzes (also called tendencies).
 3. **Microscale**: drives turbulence and speed-up effects at site level at scales down to a few meters.
 Site effects depend on local changes in elevation and roughness, the presence of obstacles and forest canopies as well as thermal stratification across the atmospheric boundary-layer (ABL).
-Microscale effects are particularly important in complex terrain where relevant phenomena develop such as: flow separation and recirculation, gravity waves, gap flows, hydraulic jump, mountain-valley winds, etc.
+Microscale effects are particularly important in complex terrain where relevant phenomena develop such as: flow separation and recirculation, gravity waves, gap flow, hydraulic jump, mountain-valley winds, etc. At microscale, wind farm wake models are embedded in atmospheric flow models to simulate internal wake effects that determine array efficiency.

+Wake models are further developed in the :ref:`Multi-Scale Wind Farm Modeling` section to simulate internal wake effects (array efficiency) and wind turbine loads.

 Validation Strategy
 -------------------